SamuelSlavka/zk-wallet/README.md

 # Mobile Cryptocurrency Wallet Based on zk-SNARKs and Smart Contracts

-## A client-server framework for mobile wallet that will utilize zk-SNARKs as a storage optimization technique.
+### A client-server framework for mobile wallet that will utilize zk-SNARKs as a storage optimization technique.

-### Server setup
+## Server setup
 #### build docker and compile zokratess program
     make init
 #### run dockerized flask
     make dev
 #### start flask and also local instance of geth light node
     make start

+## Smart contracts setup
 #### compile and setup zokrates
     make compile
 #### create witness for current smartContracts/zokrates/zokratesInput file